deeheber/hapi-server/README.md

 # Hapi-Server

-Experimenting with how Hapi works, so writing some super simple server things here.
+Experimenting with how [Hapi](https://hapijs.com/) works, so writing some simple server functionality here.

-### Things I want to add to this eventually:
+Things I want to add to this eventually:

 1. Testing
 2. Multiple resources